tldr-pages/tldr/pages/linux/pdbedit.md

 > For simple user add/remove/password, you can also use `smbpasswd`.
 > More information: <https://manned.org/pdbedit>.

-- List all Samba users (use verbose flag to shows their settings):
+- List all Samba users (use verbose flag to show their settings):

 `sudo pdbedit --list --verbose`